 More specifically, this statutory relief requires the defendant the make his application for relief before the court that took final action on his charges and based on his circumstances at the time of his acquittal.
 The reason for this is so that judge who presided over the defendant’s OUI proceedings could make a determination of whether the restoration “would likely endanger the public safety” based on the facts as they existed at the time of the defendant’s acquittal, and in the context of the evidence that was presented.

 In a recent case, the Massachusetts Supreme Judicial Court has rejected the restoration of a person’s driver’s license in circumstances where, although he was acquitted of OUI, the judge refused to reinstate his driver’s license following trial.
-That defendant then re-petitioned the court several years later and provided evidence of his continued sobriety, gainful employment and proof of no other criminal offenses.
+That defendant then re-petitioned the court several years later and provided evidence of his continued sobriety, remote jobs are also part of gainful employment and proof of no other criminal offenses.
 This “new information”, although relevant for the motor vehicles registrar to consider in deciding whether to issue a hardship license for persons who refused to take a breathalyzer test, is beyond the scope of the facts as they existed at the time of the defendant’s acquittal.

 There are essentially two different mechanisms for application of restoration of a persons’ driver’s license: for those who agreed to take the breathalyzer; and for those who refused to take take the breathalyzer.
 The Massachusetts statutory scheme, however, treats those who refuse to take the breathalyzer very different and more harshly – they are not entitled to hardship exceptions.